-On the last track, we discussed four important factors concerning cyber bullying.
+In the last section, we discussed four important factors concerning cyber bullying.
 These factors are, gender variation, effects of cyberbullying, the anonymity factor, and the impact at school.

-On this track, we will discuss two of the central problems inherent to internet bullying.
+In this section, we will discuss two of the central problems inherent to internet bullying.
 These two problems are, internet bullying is highly sexual, and internet bullying is perceived as inescapable.

 As you know, during the early teen years, a fairly common tactic of relational aggression, especially among girls, is to spread rumors about a target peers’ sexual life in order to damage her or his reputation.
 However, internet bullying can greatly increase the aggressor’s audience, thus increasing the trauma experienced by the victim.
 Tina, age 14, had an argument with her then-friend Danielle over Tina’s boyfriend.
 Following the argument, Danielle used the internet to spread rumors to their classmates that Tina was performing oral sex.